vdaskalov-ext/nrwl-webpack-issue-example/README.md

 - code not minified/obfuscated
 - bunlde size with nrwl@15.6.3 (in "latest" branch of this repo) **~4.4** times bigger than with nrwl@15.4.5 (in the "main" branch of this repo).
+- same behaviour with 15.7.0-alpha.2 in "alpha" branch of this repo.

 ### Further issues not included in the example: